 When using the APC autoloader, if you add new classes, they will be found automatically and everything will work the same as before (i.e. no reason to "clear" the cache).
 However, if you change the location of a particular namespace or prefix, you'll need to flush your APC cache.
 Otherwise, the autoloader will still be looking at the old location for all classes inside that namespace.

 Use Bootstrap Files¶

-To ensure optimal flexibility and code reuse, Symfony2 applications leverage a variety of classes and 3rd party components.
+To ensure optimal flexibility and code reuse, Symfony applications leverage a variety of classes and 3rd party components.
 But loading all of these classes from separate files on each request can result in some overhead.
-To reduce this overhead, the Symfony2 Standard Edition provides a script to generate a so-called bootstrap file, consisting of multiple classes definitions in a single file.
+To reduce this overhead, the Symfony Standard Edition provides a script to generate a so-called bootstrap file, consisting of multiple classes definitions in a single file.
 By including this file (which contains a copy of many of the core classes), Symfony no longer needs to include any of the source files containing those classes.
 This will reduce disc IO quite a bit.

 using the bootstrap file.
 To be sure, open your front controller (usually

 app.php) and check to make sure that the following line exists:

 Note that there are two disadvantages when using a bootstrap file:

 - the file needs to be regenerated whenever any of the original sources change (i.e. when you update the Symfony source or vendor libraries);